saad-khannn/security-camera/README.md

 Follow these instructions to [install the Twilio library and test your installation](https://www.twilio.com/docs/libraries/python) using your Account SID, Auth Token, and Twilio phone number.

 ## Run on Startup
 Open the Raspberry Pi terminal.
 Run the ```crontab -e``` command if you're logged in as a non-root user.
-Run the ```sudo crontab -``` command if you're logged in as root.
+Run the ```sudo crontab -e``` command if you're logged in as root.
 Scroll all the way to the bottom of the file below all the comments and add the following line:
 ```
 @reboot sleep 60 && python3 /path/to/folder/security.py
 ```